 After a short stint on the highway you follow the rolling Centennial Trail along Marsh Creek and the Cape Horn region, featuring a landscape mosaic of riparian, meadow, sagebrush and conifer vegetation.
 Marsh Creek supports waterbirds and there is a high density of Sandhill Cranes.
 There is another stint on the highway before grinding up to Cape Horn summit and on to Bear Valley, which is a series of meadows surrounded by timbered mountains.
 The road skirts the boundary of the Frank Church –River of No Return Wilderness.
 Deer and bear are the most common big game animals here, but one could see elk, moose, and wolves.
 Many camping opportunities exist through this area.

 The route continues on forest service roads to Deadwood Reservoir – expect washboard conditions.
-Ascend from the reservoir up a narrow and steep road to the summit for considerable views of the Sawtooth range to the northeast.
+Ascend via Westside Trail, which skirts the west side of Deadwood Rez.
+The trail is faint in some areas with a few marshy sections, along with some hike-a-bike and several ambitious water crossing.
+You exit Westside and onto Scott Mountain Rd. and continue up a narrow and steep road to the summit for considerable views of the Sawtooth range to the northeast.
 Scott Mountain lords over Garden Valley to the south at an elevation of just over 8,000 feet.
 A long and fast descent takes you to the scenic highway, heading east next to the Payette River toward Garden Valley, which is a mile off route for resupply.
 Enjoy a few old forgotten roads, affectionately referred to as Mordor, as you head toward the charming semi-ghost town of Placerville, where one tiny convenience store may or may not be open.

 Out of Placerville, the road connects to the Harris Creek Road, which is a major connector through these hills.
 From a high saddle the route goes to Boise Ridge Road, an unassuming backcountry road with crazy steep climbs winding from ridge to ridge.
 You will see Shafer Butte and Moore’s Mountain off in the distance.
 These landmarks comprise Bogus Basin and mark the final summit before descending towards Boise.
 Before topping out, the route skirts around the mountain on single track through old-growth forest and lush meadows, eventually tying into Ridge Road.